-Table 1.
-2008 SWEIS MAPAR Tracking Log for FY 2019
+Table 3-1.
+Mitigation Tracking Log for FY 2020

-Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party Incorporated LANL .
-NEPA mitigation commit ments into the 200 8 SWEIS MAP 2.1 Dual-Axis Radiographic Hydrodynamic Test (DARHT) Facility MAP [See Appendix A for additional and detailed information] Monitor contaminants by sampling soils, plants, mammals, birds, and road kills at the DARHT Facility and surrounding areas and at a control site away from the facility (Appendix A).
-MAP for DARHT Environmental Impact Statement (EIS) (DOE 1996) All samples collected from soil, sediment, birds, and small mammals from around the DARHT Facility and in front of the firing site in 2018 were compiled, analyzed, and reported in the 2018 Annual Site Environmental Report (ASER).
-All samples collected were either similar to the baseline statistical reference level or below screening levels protective of biota (LANL 2019).
-In May 2019, samples collected from soil and sediment from four areas around the DARHT Facility, in front of the firing site were analyzed and will be reported in the 2019 ASER.
-Three new beehives for environmental monitoring Annual requirement complete Continue annual sampling NNSA LANL Field Office/LANL Environmental Protection and Compliance Division (EPC) Group
+Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party Dual-Axis Radiographic Hydrodynamic Test (DARHT) Facility MAP [See Appendix A for additional and detailed information] Monitor contaminants by sampling soils, plants, mammals, birds, and road kills at the DARHT Facility and surrounding areas and at a control site away from the facility (Appendix A).
+MAP for DARHT Environmental Impact Statement (EIS) (DOE 1996) All samples collected from soil, sediment, honey, honeybees, and bird eggs and nestlings from around the DARHT Facility and in front of the firing site in 2019 were compiled, analyzed, and reported in the 2019 Annual Site Environmental Report (ASER).
+All road kills from control sites away from the facility are reported in the 2019 ASER.
+All samples collected were either similar to the baseline statistical reference level or below screening levels protective of biota (LANL 2020).
+In May 2020, samples collected from soil and sediment from four areas around the DARHT Facility and in front of the firing site were analyzed and will be reported in the 2020 ASER.
+Annual requirement complete Based on the previous 19 years of monitoring contaminants at the DARHT Facility, it is recommended that the DARHT MAP be re-evaluated to determine if mitigations should be updated or closed.
+NNSA LANL Field Office/LANL Environmental Protection and Compliance Division (EPC) Group